A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Spill my guts in ink

+Its hard livin ur life trynna be a drop of hope in an ocean of despair

 Song idea *stay*
 Verse about the things i do then
 “Told you i have the answers, gave em to you ‘n fixed you so why would you…”